AndCplusplus/VideoPlayer-CNproject/README.md

 - This would inform the server to terminate the video stream for the current client connection.

-Concurrency is supported by ensuring that each TCP connection is managed by its own dedicated thread in the program.
-We will assign each connection its own ID that the UDP socket will manage to determine which client to send data to.
+Concurrency is supported by managing each client connection with its own dedicated streaming thread.
+The server uses a single UDP socket for both control and data transmission, with each client identified by their IP address and specified UDP port.
+When a client sends a PLAY command, the server creates a new streaming thread that sends video data to the client's specified UDP port.

 ## 5 Testing and Metrics Plan